numericalalgorithmsgroup/NAGPythonExamples/README.md

 ## Examples that ship with the product

-In addition to those presented here, The NAG Library for Python ships with a set of usage examples.
+In addition to those presented here, The *n*AG Library for Python ships with a set of usage examples.
 To see them all, run the following command

 ```
 python -m naginterfaces.library.examples --locate
 ```

-# How to install the NAG Library for Python<a name=install></a>
+# How to install the *n*AG Library for Python<a name=install></a>

-In this section we illustrate how to install the NAG Library for Python, request a Trial Licence and make sure the Library is working.
+In this section we illustrate how to install the *n*AG Library for Python, request a Trial Licence and make sure the Library is working.
 Details and further information regarding the installation can be found [here](https://www.nag.com/numeric/py/nagdoc_latest/readme.html#installation).

 **Note** Before starting make sure you have access to a host that has Python 3 (3.4 or more recent).

 ### Step 1.
 Downloading and installing
-Installing the NAG Library is done using the `pip` package manager, fire-up a terminal and create a Python 3 virtual environment where to install and test the NAG Library
+Installing the *n*AG Library is done using the `pip` package manager, fire-up a terminal and create a Python 3 virtual environment where to install and test the *n*AG Library
 ```{bash}
 guest@nag-37:~$ python3 -m venv nag3
 guest@nag-37:~$ . nag3/bin/activate
 (nag3) guest@nag-37:~$
 ```
-Now use `pip` to install the NAG Library for Python
+Now use `pip` to install the *n*AG Library for Python
 ```{bash}
 (nag3) guest@nag-37:~$ python -m pip install --extra-index-url https://www.nag.com/downloads/py/naginterfaces_nag naginterfaces
 ```